Vyspace169/ACTS-Stress/README.md

 http://platformio.org/get-started/ide?install=atom
 Note: Both Atom and Platformio might take a while to install.

+	ToDo
+	Bugs/issues
+	version
+	Software recommendations
+	How to create a device from scratch and link it to the database?
 ~Good luck developing more content from the ACTS Team and me ♥.